Notchev/Node_Js/README.md

 # NodeJs
 Repository of Sarah Kardache and Estelle Drancy's labs of Node JS

-HOMEWORK : LAB 1 is in the file named LAB1.js in test2 and should be the only file to be compiled
+HOMEWORK :

-PS : In test2 folder, you'll find other '.js' files which match the different examples of the course made in class and at home.
+- LAB 1 corresponds to the first lab

 Installation : nodemon has been installed, and package.json file has been implemented.